 Unfortunately, repairing evaporator coils is futile effort, as leaking evaporator coils tend to keep leaking despite repairs, albeit in different sections of the coil.
 It is a better option to replace the coils altogether, especially if your unit still uses R-22 refrigerant.

-You can inquire with one of our Luce Aircon technicians for suitable options in evaporator coil replacements or air conditioner models when it's time to replace your unit with an upgraded one.
+You can inquire with a professional for suitable options in evaporator coil replacements or air conditioner models when it's time to replace your unit with an upgraded one.

 Tip #2: Clean Your Evaporator Coils

 Besides the air filter, you can clean your evaporator coils with some compressed air and a vacuum cleaner - and you should!
 A clean evaporator coil is less likely to succumb to wear and tear, and would overall last longer in your unit, avoiding those high repair and replacement costs!